While the new system doesn’t mean the ‘death of the training contract’, it does open new roads to qualifying as a solicitor.

 Does that sound SQEasy?

-It’s true that there will be many more potential routes to qualifying through the SQE route than the old regime, but you’ll still need to put in two years’ worth of rigorous work.
+It’s true that there are many more potential routes to qualifying through the SQE route than the old regime, but you’ll still need to put in two years’ worth of rigorous work.
 Another of the SRA’s cited reasons for introducing the new system was “to provide a more reliable and rigorous test of competence.”
 This was primarily describing the exam itself rather than the attached work experience, but it’s worth noting that the greater flexibility afforded by the SQE doesn’t necessarily make building the work experience easier.

 We’d advise you keep your mind open to all the opportunities made possible by the new route to qualifying as a solicitor.
 Many will still opt for the traditional training contract, but it need not be the only thing you consider if you’re looking to kickstart your legal career.

-Coming soon: How will the SQE affect training contracts?
+Read next: How will the SQE affect training contracts?

 Many future solicitors will still complete a two-year traineeship with one firm: so what does the SQE mean for training contracts at the UK’s biggest legal employers?